Key takeaways

 Disclosure: I built this.
 I'll keep this section honest.

-Free tier: 2 GB anonymous (no signup, 24h expiry), or 2 GB total storage with a free account, no per-file limit.
+Free tier: 2 GB anonymous (no signup, 24h expiry), or 1 GB total storage with a free account.

 What it does well: Custom domain delivery is the differentiator.
 Your clients download from files.your-agency.com, not bulkshare.cloud.
 No ads.
 View analytics show when each recipient actually opened the link, which beats the WeTransfer chase.
 Resumable uploads.
 Built for the recurring agency client-handoff workflow specifically.